Mobile Application Development

 Development in Android

-Google launched this Open Source Platform for developers to create all types of application using its strong development environment.
+Google launched this Open Source Platform for developers to create all types of applications using its strong development environment.
 Android apps are made available for users to purchase and download within hours of App store submission whereas iOS submission to the Apple App Store can take 4-6 weeks (or longer) for approval before it is made available to users.
 In such a highly-competitive marketplace, the time-to-market factor creates a huge difference for developers and App owners.

 All modern Operating Systems like Windows, Mac and Linux allow development of Android applications with unlimited possibilities.
 The Android programming language is basically a set of Java APIs and although Android is completely based on Java, there are some differences which even highly experienced Java developers may not be familiar with.
 Android programming is broken up into four components that combine together to create functional applications.
 And though all four components are required to develop a functional Android App, they are totally different processes which decreases the development time and provides better stability.